carmaa/inception/README.txt

  * Python 3.2 (http://www.python.org)
  * libforensic1394 (https://freddie.witherden.org/tools/libforensic1394/)

 INSTALLATION
 ------------

-For now you should be able to run the tool without any installation on Mac OS X and Linux distros.
+For now you should be able to run the tool without any installation except dependencies on Mac OS X and Linux distros.
+Check out the README file in libforensic1394 for installation and FireWire pro-tips.
 I'll add the setup.py packaging at a later stage.

 USAGE